Access Virus: Notable users

 The Access Virus has been used extensively by trance and techno artists, including Headhunterz, Hardwell, Angerfist, Luca Anzilotti a.k.a.
 John VIRGO Garrett III of Snap!, Paul Oakenfold, DJ Sammy and Sasha.
-The synthesizer has been utilized in a broad range of genres by artists such as t.A.T.u, The Prodigy, TOOL, Covenant, Periphery, Velvet Acid Christ, VNV Nation, Nine Inch Nails, KMFDM, Front Line Assembly, Owl City, Gary Numan, Thomas Dolby, Myon & Shane 54, fripSide, Depeche Mode, Jean-Michel Jarre, Barenaked Ladies, Celine Dion, Dr. Dre, Linkin Park (Even featured on the music video of their single "New Divide"), No Doubt, Radiohead, Ryan Leslie, Tangerine Dream, Thorsten Quaeschning, Stevie Wonder, Jim Jonsin, Michael Jackson and film composers Hans Zimmer and Klaus Badelt.
+Anders Trentemøller mentioned Access Virus as one of two synths he used while creating his first album "The Last Resort".
 It has also been used by Minecraft composer Daniel Rosenfeld.

-Anders Trentemøller mentioned Access Virus as one of two synths he used while creating his first album "The Last Resort".
+The synthesizer has been utilized in a broad range of genres by artists such as Barenaked Ladies, Celine Dion, Covenant, Depeche Mode, Dr. Dre, fripSide, Front Line Assembly, Gary Numan, Jean-Michel Jarre, Jim Jonsin, KMFDM, Linkin Park (Even featured on the music video of their single "New Divide"), Michael Jackson, Myon & Shane 54, Nine Inch Nails, No Doubt, Owl City, Periphery, Radiohead, Ryan Leslie, Stevie Wonder, t.A.T.u, Tangerine Dream, The Prodigy, Thomas Dolby, Thorsten Quaeschning, TOOL, Velvet Acid Christ, VNV Nation and film composers Hans Zimmer and Klaus Badelt.